How to become a psychologist

 What does a psychologist do?

-- Evaluate patients mental, emotional and behavioural condition to diagnose disorders and psychological wellbeing, taking into consideration medical and psychiatric history.
+- Evaluate patients mental, emotional and behavioural condition to diagnose disorders and psychological wellbeing, taking into consideration medical and psychiatric history and preparing files and reports on patients.

 - Implement and assess various treatment programs for individual patients as well as in group sessions and evaluate patients progress.